PabloToPamblo/PatternIBM/README.md

-# Resumen del Curso de Programación
+# Programming Course Summary

-¡Bienvenido a mi repositorio!
-Soy **Pablo Aixela** y aquí comparto el resumen de todo lo que he aprendido durante 6 meses en mi curso de programación.
-Este repositorio tiene como objetivo ayudar a otros a acceder a la información y recursos que he recopilado a lo largo de mi aprendizaje.
+Welcome to my repository!
+I’m **Pablo Aixela**, and here I share a summary of everything I’ve learned over 6 months in my programming course.
+This repository aims to help others access the information and resources I’ve gathered throughout my learning journey.

-## Estructura del Repositorio
+## Repository Structure

-El contenido está organizado en carpetas divididas por módulos, lo que facilita la navegación y el acceso a los temas específicos.
-Cada carpeta incluye:
+The content is organized into folders divided by modules, making it easy to navigate and access specific topics.
+Each folder includes:

-- Resúmenes de las lecciones
+- Lesson summaries
-- Glosarios cmd
+- Command glossaries
-- Recursos adicionales
+- Additional resources

-### Módulos Incluidos
+### Included Modules

-- **Módulo 1: Introducción_Ingeniería_software**
+- **Module 1: Software_Engineering_Introduction**
-    - Procesos de Desarrollo/Analisis de projectos
+    - Development processes / Project analysis
-    - Estructuras de desarrollo (AGILE, SCRUM...)
+    - Development structures (AGILE, SCRUM...)

-- **Módulo 2: LinuxCommands & ShellScripting**
+- **Module 2: LinuxCommands & ShellScripting**
     - History
     - Commands
     - Shell Scripting

-- **Módulo 3: Git&Github**
+- **Module 3: Git&Github**
   - Fundamentals
-  - Glosary Commands
+  - Command Glossary
-  - PullRequest, Forks...
+  - Pull Requests, Forks...

-## Cómo Contribuir
+## How to Contribute

-Si deseas contribuir a este repositorio, siéntete libre de abrir un *issue* o enviar un *pull request*.
-Cualquier mejora o sugerencia será muy apreciada.
+If you’d like to contribute to this repository, feel free to open an *issue* or submit a *pull request*.
+Any improvements or suggestions are very welcome.

-## Contacto
+## Contact

-Para cualquier pregunta o comentario, puedes contactarme en p.aixela93@gmail.com.
+For any questions or comments, you can reach me at p.aixela93@gmail.com.

-¡Espero que encuentres útil este repositorio y que te ayude en tu propio viaje de aprendizaje en programación!
+I hope you find this repository useful and that it supports you in your own programming learning journey!

 ---